 1955: Worked with his father in the summer paving the Pennsylvania Turnpike.

-1955: Attended flight school at Naval Air Station Whiting Field near Pensacola.
-Learned to fly on North American Aviation T-6 Texan aircraft.
-He earned his “wings,” becoming a naval aviator, in November 1956.
+1955: Attended aviation pre-flight school at Naval Air Station (NAS) Pensacola and primary flight training at nearby NAS Whiting Field, learning to fly on North American Aviation T-6 Texan aircraft.

 1956–1959: His first assignment was in Iceland as a long-range patrol pilot, flying the Lockheed P2V-5 Neptune to numerous destinations in Europe with Patrol Squadron 16, known as VP-16, which was based in Jacksonville.
 He entered the “Realm of the Arctic Circle” just after officially becoming a lieutenant (junior grade) while piloting a P2V Neptune in December 1956.
 His second deployment with the VP-16 squadron was to Morocco and Spain.